NathanKewley/lolite/README.md

 bicep_path: storage_account.bicep

 params:
-  location: australiaeast
   storageName: storagetestlolit1
   containerName: blog
   skuName: Standard_LRS
+  location: Ref:Subscription_1.Resource_Group_1.config2:storageLocation

 ```

 The `bicep_path` here points to the template in the `bicep/` folder of the project.
 This bicep template is then deployed using the provided `params` block to the subscription and resource group determined by the configuration files path.

+#### Referencing Other Stack Outputs

+Any parameter in the config file prefixes with `Ref:` is a reference to an output from a different stack.
+The format for referncing an output form a different stack is:
+`<Ref:><stack_path><output_name>` where the `stack_path` replaces `/` with `.`.

+When referencing the output form a different stack lolite will first check if the dependant deployment exists then deploy it if required.
+If the dependant deployment does exist lolite will look up the output value and use it for the deployment.
+Stack hirachy can be of an arbritrary depth and span across the whole project.

-If the resource group does not exist lolite will create it for you in the location specified by the `location.yaml` file.
+If the resource group for a deployment does not exist lolite will create it for you using the location specified by the `location.yaml` file.

 ### location.yaml